-Application of ECWs during training could result in injury to personnel and are not mandatory for certification.
+Application of ECWs on officers during training could result in injury to personnel and are not required for certification.
 Annual ECW training shall include:

-- (a) A review of this policy. - (b) A review of the Use of Force Policy. - (c) Performing reaction hand draws or cross-draws to reduce the possibility of accidentally drawing and firing a firearm. - (d) Target area considerations, to include techniques or options to reduce the accidental application of probes near the head, neck, chest and groin. - (e) Handcuffing a subject during the application of the ECW and transitioning to other force options. - (f) De-escalation techniques. - (g) Restraint techniques that do not impair respiration following the application of the ECW.
+- (a) A review of this policy. - (b) A review of the Use of Force Policy. - (c) Performing reaction hand draws or cross-draws to reduce the possibility of accidentally drawing and firing a firearm. - (d) Target area considerations, to include techniques or options to reduce the accidental application of probes near the head, neck, chest and groin. - (e) Multi-officer tactics and handcuffing a subject during the application of the ECW. - (f) Escalation and de-escalation techniques.